erstuu/Lalajo/README.md

 <br>
 This Mobile App is Using TMDB API as their data hold

-# Tech used
+# Tech & Library used
-This app used javascript as programming language and React Native as their framework for mobile app
+This app used javascript as programming language and React Native as their framework for mobile app, and redux toolkit for the handling state